-In the finale of a three-part collaboration series between Singlife with Aviva and CNA938’s Dollars and Sense radio show, Kim Rosenkilde, Group Chief Investment Officer at Singlife with Aviva, covered the topic Investing in a Turbulent Climate: Is Now the Best Time?.
+In the finale of a three-part collaboration series between Singlife with Aviva and CNA938’s Dollars and Sense radio show, Kim Rosenkilde, Group Chief Investment Officer at Singlife, covered the topic Investing in a Turbulent Climate: Is Now the Best Time?.
 He answered the hot questions on investors’ minds: Should I invest my hard-earned money when the markets are so volatile or should I wait?
 Is it important to time the market, i.e. decide whether to buy or sell based on predictions about future market price movements?
 Or is it more critical to focus on the amount of time spent in the market?

 Here’s a recap of the interview:

 Understanding the Existing Investment Climate

 CNA938: There’s so much volatility – the markets, the global economic uncertainty and on top of that, there are geopolitical factors at play.
 All of this isn’t helping inflation.
 How would you describe the current climate for investing?

 Kim Rosenkilde (KR): Having been in the industry for a long time, I’d say timing the market is something you should never rely on.
 You’ll never get it right both from a statistical and probability point of view and it’s not the way to look at investment.
 The way you should look at it is to ask: what are you investing for?

 Here at Singlife, we look after policyholders’ money and we know approximately when they need it.
 Hence, we invest according to when they’ll need the money, and we try to assess the risks in that perspective of time.
 Timing is one of those things that insurers can look at, but everybody else should stay away from it.